 Most histories of the Cherokee nation focus on its encounters with Europeans, its conflicts with the U. S. government and its expulsion from its lands during the Trail of Tears.
 This work, however, traces the origins of the Cherokee people to the third century B.C.E. and follows their migrations through the Americas to their homeland in the lower Appalachian Mountains.
 Using a combination of DNA analysis, historical research and classical philology, it uncovers the Jewish and EasTen years in the making, this new history of the Cherokee Indians will make you rethink everything you thought you “knew” about them.
-Order your copy autographed by the author today!
+Order your copy today!

 “Donald Yates burst onto the scene clarifying Melungeons and went on to explain many more peoples and their history via pioneering researches in DNA.
 Oklahomans have long recognized the passion for excellence of gifted Cherokee.
 As an Oklahoman I fully acknowledge that tradition and as a North Carolinian have been dismayed that this state does not equally celebrate it, as inevitably it will.
 Yates’ momentous book surely will have numerous noteworthy successors.
 I certainly endorse his work, on which future progress in understanding America’s complex ethnic history heavily depends.”

 –Cyclone Covey, Professor Emeritus, Department of History, Wake Forest University, Winston-Salem, N.C.tern Mediterranean ancestry of the Cherokee and reveals that they originally spoke Greek before adopting the Iroquoian language of their Haudenosaunee allies while the two nations dwelt together in the Ohio Valley.